holoviz/panel/doc/how_to/wasm/jupyterlite.md

 # Setting up JupyterLite

 [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/) is a JupyterLab distribution built from all the usual components and extensions that come with JupyterLab, but now running entirely in the browser with no external server needed.
 In order to use Panel in JupyterLite you will have to build your own distribution.
+We call this [Panelite](https://panelite.holoviz.org).
+You can try out Panelite [here](https://panelite.holoviz.org).

 As a starting point we recommend [this guide](https://jupyterlite.readthedocs.io/en/latest/howto/configure/simple_extensions.html) in the JupyterLite documentation, which will tell you how to set up an environment to begin building JupyterLite.

 ## Create a `<lite-dir>`